tiffanyposs/understandingJS/README.md

 ##Understanding Javascript

-Notes from Undemy Course **JavaScript: Understanding the Weird Parts**
+Notes from Udemy Course **JavaScript: Understanding the Weird Parts**

 [Udemy Course Here](https://www.udemy.com/understand-javascript/learn/v4/overview)

 ###Big Words

 * **Syntax Parsers** - A program that reads your code and determines what it does and if its grammar/syntax is valid.
 Combs through you code character by character.
 * **Execution Contexts** - A wrapper that helps manage the code that is running.
 It can contain things beyond what you have written in your code.
 Any script that you have is wrapped in a execution script.
+This has two phases.
+  * **Creation Phase** - First the engine sets up `Memory Space` for Variables and Functions.
+All variables in JavaScript are initially set to *undefined* before their actual value is set while functions are set in the memory in entirety.
+  * **Execution Phase** - This is when the code actually runs.
 * **Lexical Environments** - Where something sits physically in the code you write.
 This exists in programming languages that it matters where something is located in  your code.
+* **Single Threaded** - One command is being executed at a time
+* **Synchronous Execution** - One at a time in order
+* **Invocation** - Running a function
+* **Variable Environments** - Where the variables live and how they relate to each other in memory

 ###Objects